Brisppy/twitch-archiver/README.md

 3. The provided Client ID is used as the APP_CLIENT_ID variable
 4. The provided Client Secret is used as the APP_CLIENT_SECRET

+# Notes
+* We use the downloaded VOD duration to ensure that the VOD was successfully downloaded and combined properly, this is checked against Twitch's own API, which can show incorrect values.
+If you come across a VOD with a displayed length in the Twitch player longer than it actually goes for (If the VOD ends before the 'end' is reached), create a file named '.ignorelength' inside of the VOD's directory (Within the 'VOD_DIRECTORY/CHANNEL/DATE-VOD_NAME-VOD_ID' folder), you may also want to verify that the VODs are matching after archiving too.
+* If your VOD_DIRECTORY is located on a SMB/CIFS share, you may encounter issues with querying and adding to the sqlite database.
+This can be resolved by mounting the share with the 'nobrl' option.
+* If you wish to speed up (or slow down) the downloading of VOD pieces, edit  'twitch-vod-archiver.py' and find the line with '--max-workers 20' and change the number to however many pieces you wish to download at once.

 # Extra Info
 ### How does the script work?
 1. Upon being run, the script imports various Python modules, along with the 'variables.py' and 'src/vod_database_connect.py' files.